- Table of Contents

 7. Ethical Practices

-Procurement professionals play a vital role in promoting ethical sourcing, supplier diversity, and sustainable practices.
-They ensure that the organisation's procurement activities align with corporate social responsibility goals.
+Procurement professionals are vital in promoting ethical sourcing, supplier diversity, and sustainable practices.
+They ensure the organisation's procurement activities align with corporate social responsibility goals.
 For example, they might prioritise suppliers who adhere to fair labour practices or source materials from environmentally responsible sources.

 8. Career Progression